-Just because summer is long gone doesn’t mean you can’t have ice cream.
 Remember that slow cooker apple butter we made?
 We’ve added it to ice cream and made a cinnamon oat crumble to top it all off for the perfect autumn treat.

 I started off with a basic Philadelphia style (that means we didn’t use any eggs) vanilla ice cream base and stirred in the apple butter.
 The oat crumble was added because I love crumble.
 Really, really love crumble.
 It’s perfect over this ice cream.